These gems are in the :default group

 Optional groups and --with

-group :name, optional: true do
+group :name, optional: true do, and then opt

-into installing an optional group with bundle install --with name
+into installing an optional group with bundle install --with name.

 Grouping your dependencies

-.
+mysql2 or pg.
 In this example, you might not have MySQL

 or Postgres installed on your development machine, and want bundler to skip it.